drewgifford/Beacon/README.md

     public ExampleModule() {
         super(
-                "server", // Module ID
+                "example", // Module ID
-                "Server", // Module Name
+                "ExampleModule", // Module Name
-                "Provides information on the Server", // Short Description "1.0", // Version
+                "Provides many key data points on the server", // Short Description "1.0", // Version
                 "Drew Gifford", // Author
                 new String[]{"ExamplePlugin", "Vault"}); // Plugin Dependencies
     }

     // This method is called when the module is "pinged" to provide updated data.
-This can occur at a configurable interval.
+    // This can occur at a configurable interval.
     @Override
     public BeaconModule update() throws Exception{
         // All entries are stored in a BeaconCollection instance.
         // BeaconCollections can store any object value or other BeaconCollections.
-You can easily nest BeaconCollections to create lists inside of lists.
+        // You can easily nest BeaconCollections to create lists inside of lists.
         BeaconCollection coll = this.getCollection();

         Server server = Bukkit.getServer();